onflow/docs/docs/evm/guides/wagmi.md

 })
 ```

-By default wagmi configures many wallets, MetaMask, Coinbase Wallet, and WalletConnect as wallet providers.
+By default Wagmi configures many wallets, MetaMask, Coinbase Wallet, and WalletConnect as wallet providers.
 Above we simplify the code to only be interested in the Injected Provider, which we are interested in Metamask.
 Verify `page.tsx` code looks like the following.

 ```javascript
 'use client'